Honoring Our Justice & Equity Pioneers Through Art

 The Inspiration: Art by Positive Street Art

 Artistic expression preserves the history of social movements, ensuring that the struggles and achievements of each time are remembered and honored by future generations.
 Beyond serving as a record, art also has the unique ability to inspire and mobilize people to action.
-A powerful piece of art can evoke deep emotions, like anger, compassion, or hope, that compel individuals to participate in social movements and advocate for change
+A powerful piece of art can evoke deep emotions, such as anger, compassion, or hope, that compel individuals to participate in social movements and advocate for change

 PSA’s painting of Audre Lorde.